 LUX is SpeedCurve's RUM product.
-Your LUX plan comes with a budget, typically 10 million page views per month.
+Your LUX trial comes with a budget, 5 million page views per month.
 You can buy smaller and larger plans to fit your needs, and we can even pro-rate additional bundles of page views if you decide you need more budget part way through your annual plan.

 Unlike some other RUM services, LUX allows you to control how many page views are sampled.
 This allows you to monitor your pages while staying within a reasonable budget.
 Sampling is done based on sessions, so your data includes full user journeys through your site.

 There are two ways to set your sample rate: in your Settings and with the LUX API.

 In your Settings you can click on "Edit LUX" to change your sample rate.
 You can enter any integer (no decimals) from 0 to 100 inclusive.

 This approach to setting the sample rate is easy for making changes since no code changes are necessary.
 However, the changes do not take effect immediately.
 When decreasing the sample rate, it can take as long as 15 minutes for the changes to propagate across the LUX servers.
 When increasing the sample rate, the change depends on whether the real user has lux.js in their browser cache.
 It can take up to a week for all copies of lux.js to be purged from real user's caches, but typically it takes 1-2 days.